Keywords

 Whole-genome sequencing (WGS) has transformed the study of bacterial epidemiology by enabling high-resolution characterization of population structure, resistance mechanisms, and clonal relationships.26 Genomic approaches allow discrimination between clonal expansion and polyclonal populations, identification of high-risk sequence types such as ST131 and ST1193, and detection of mobile genetic elements, including plasmids that mediate the spread of AMR genes.27–29 Despite these advances, relatively few studies have applied WGS to investigate ESBL-producing E. coli colonization in hospitalized patient populations in sub-Saharan Africa.

 Data from Tanzanian healthcare settings are particularly scarce, especially with respect to genomic characterization of ESBL-producing E. coli in high-risk hospital wards.
 In this study, we performed a genomic epidemiological analysis of ESBL-confirmed E. coli isolates recovered from stool or rectal swabs of patients admitted to an orthopaedic ward in a tertiary hospital in Mwanza, Tanzania.
-By integrating WGS with detailed clinical metadata, we aimed to (i) characterize the population structure and sequence types of ESBL-producing E. coli, (ii) define their AMR, plasmid, and virulence-associated profiles, and (iii) assess patterns of genomic relatedness consistent with the circulation of multidrug-resistant lineages within the patient population.
+By integrating WGS with available non-identifiable clinical and ward-level metadata, we aimed to (i) characterize the population structure and sequence types of ESBL-producing E. coli, (ii) define their AMR, plasmid, virulence-associated profiles, phylogroup, serotype, and putative pathotype-associated marker profiles and (iii) assess patterns of genomic relatedness consistent with the circulation of multidrug-resistant lineages within the patient population.

-This study was nested within a larger longitudinal investigation conducted over a 4-month period, from 3 January 2020 to 30 May 2020, assessing gastrointestinal colonization with ESBL-producing Enterobacteriaceae among orthopaedic patients admitted to a tertiary hospital in Mwanza, Tanzania.30 The parent study included broader sampling activities within the ward.
+This study was nested within a larger longitudinal investigation conducted over a 4-month period, from 3 January 2020 to 30 May 2020, assessing gastrointestinal colonization with ESBL-producing Enterobacteriaceae among orthopaedic patients admitted to a tertiary hospital in Mwanza, Tanzania.30 Although the parent study included broader ward-level sampling activities, the present whole-genome sequencing analysis was restricted to patient-derived stool or rectal swab isolates.
 For this study, we analyzed ESBL-confirmed E. coli isolates recovered from stool or rectal swabs collected from patients admitted to the orthopaedic ward.
-By integrating whole-genome sequencing data with available clinical and ward-level metadata, the study aimed to investigate the population structure of ESBL-producing E. coli, define their AMR and associated genomic features, and assess patterns of clustering consistent with the circulation of multidrug-resistant lineages within the orthopaedic ward.
+By integrating whole-genome sequencing data with available non-identifiable clinical and ward-level metadata, the study aimed to investigate the population structure of ESBL-producing E. coli, define their AMR and associated genomic features, and assess patterns of genomic relatedness consistent with recent shared ancestry, possible shared-source exposure, or localized ward-level circulation of multidrug-resistant lineages.

 To complement this, GAMBIT v1.1.0 (Genomic Approximation Method for Bacterial Identification and Tracking)36 was used to provide k-mer–based taxonomic classification, enabling rapid and high-resolution identification of bacterial genomes.
 In addition, Basic Local Alignment Search Tool for nucleotides (BLASTn) searches were performed against the NCBI nucleotide database to confirm species identity based on sequence similarity to well-characterized reference genomes.
 Blast analyses were conducted using the Docker image gmboowa/blast-analysis:1.9.4.

-Concordance across these three independent approaches (GTDB-Tk, GAMBIT, and BLAST) was used to validate species assignments, ensuring all isolates were accurately classified as E. coli prior to downstream comparative genomic analyses.
+Concordance across these three independent approaches (GTDB-Tk, GAMBIT, and BLAST) was used to validate species assignments.
+Isolates with incomplete or inconsistent species-confirmation evidence were not retained for downstream comparative genomic analyses.

 Quality-controlled reads were mapped to the clinical E. coli reference genome GCF_000285655.3_EC958.v1 using the Snippy pipeline (v4.6.0),38 which integrates BWA-MEM for read alignment and bcftools for variant calling.
-This clinically relevant reference was selected to improve mapping accuracy and reduce reference bias in the analysis of hospital-associated isolates.
+This clinically relevant reference was selected to provide a consistent coordinate framework for read mapping and SNP calling across the isolate collection.
 Core genome single nucleotide polymorphisms (SNPs) were identified across all isolates, and a multiple sequence alignment of core SNPs was generated for downstream phylogenetic analysis.

 To account for homologous recombination, SNP alignments were processed using Gubbins v3.4.1 (Genealogies Unbiased By recomBinations In Nucleotide Sequences),39 which identifies and masks regions of elevated SNP density consistent with recombination.
 The resulting recombination-filtered alignment represents clonal variation across the dataset.
 Maximum-likelihood phylogenetic trees were inferred using IQ-TREE v3.1.1,40 based on the recombination-filtered core genome SNP alignment.
 Branch support was assessed using standard bootstrap approaches.
 Pairwise SNP distances between isolates were calculated using snp-dists, providing a quantitative measure of genomic relatedness.
-The final phylogenetic tree was visualized in iTOL v7.0 (Interactive Tree of Life),41 where isolate metadata were incorporated to annotate the tree and facilitate interpretation of clustering patterns, epidemiological relationships, and potential transmission events.
+The final phylogenetic tree was midpoint-rooted for visualization and displayed in iTOL v7.0 (Interactive Tree of Life),41 where isolate metadata, including sequence type, phylogroup, and AMR profile, were incorporated to annotate the tree and facilitate interpretation of clustering patterns, genomic relatedness, and possible ward-level circulation.

 To investigate potential transmission events among ESBL-producing E. coli isolates, pairwise SNP distances were calculated from the recombination-filtered core genome alignment generated using Snippy and processed with Gubbins.
 SNP distances were computed using snp-dists, providing a matrix of pairwise genomic distances among the 39 clinical isolates and the included reference genome.
-A transmission-linked network was constructed using a predefined SNP threshold of ≤5 SNPs, consistent with thresholds commonly applied to infer recent transmission or shared-source acquisition in bacterial genomic epidemiology.
+A low-SNP relatedness network was constructed using a predefined SNP threshold of ≤5 SNPs, consistent with thresholds commonly applied to infer recent transmission or shared-source acquisition in bacterial genomic epidemiology.
 Isolates and the reference genome were represented as nodes, and edges were drawn between nodes with pairwise SNP distances at or below this threshold.
 Edge labels indicate the number of SNP differences between connected nodes.
 The network was generated using Python (version 3.14) with the NetworkX library for graph construction and Matplotlib for visualization.
-A force-directed layout algorithm (spring layout) was applied to position nodes based on their connectivity, enabling clear visualization of clusters of closely related isolates and facilitating identification of putative transmission events within the orthopaedic ward.
+A force-directed layout algorithm (spring layout) was applied to position nodes based on their connectivity, enabling visualization of low-SNP relatedness clusters among closely related isolates.

 Antimicrobial resistance genes were identified using the ResFinder v4.5.0 database,42 enabling classification of resistance determinants into antimicrobial classes.
-MDR was defined as the presence of resistance determinants spanning three or more antimicrobial classes.43 Plasmid replicons were identified within rMAP-2.0 using PlasmidFinder44 to screen assembled genomes for known plasmids, while virulence-associated genes were detected using ABRicate,45 implemented through the Docker image staphb/abricate:1.0.0 against curated E. coli virulence factor databases.
-These analyses were executed through the containerized rMAP-2.0 workflow, ensuring reproducibility, portability, and consistent processing across all samples.37
+MDR was defined as the presence of resistance determinants spanning three or more antimicrobial classes.43 Plasmid replicon markers were identified within rMAP-2.0 using PlasmidFinder44 to screen assembled genomes for known plasmid replicon sequences, while virulence-associated genes were detected using ABRicate,45 implemented through the Docker image staphb/abricate:1.0.0 against curated E. coli virulence factor databasesPlasmid.37

 A total of 45 ESBL-producing clinical E. coli isolates were initially collected from patient-derived stool and rectal swab samples obtained from individuals admitted to the orthopaedic ward.
 Of these, 39 isolates passed quality control and were included in the whole-genome sequencing and downstream analyses ( Table 1).
 Core genome phylogenetic analysis revealed multiple distinct clusters, indicating genomic diversity among isolates circulating within the ward.
-Several isolates formed tight phylogenetic clusters, suggestive of potential shared sources or localized transmission events, while others appeared more genetically distinct.
+Several isolates formed tight phylogenetic clusters, suggestive of potential shared sources, while others appeared more genetically distinct.
 Notably, isolate A55728 formed a long independent branch, indicating substantial divergence from other isolates.
-The distribution of isolates across phylogenetic clusters, together with metadata on sample source and collection site, provided a framework for investigating potential transmission dynamics between patients and the hospital environment.
+The distribution of isolates across phylogenetic clusters, together with metadata on sample source and collection site, provided a framework for investigating potential transmission dynamics.
 Detailed isolate-level characteristics are presented in Extended data 1 (Table S1).

 The assemblies had a median genome size of approximately 5.1 Mb, consistent with typical E. coli genomes.
 Assembly fragmentation varied across isolates, with a median of 90 contigs (range: 50–3339), indicating overall good assembly quality, although a small number of genomes were highly fragmented.
 The GC content was highly conserved across isolates, with a median of approximately 50.6%, reflecting the expected genomic composition of E. coli.